yingweiwo

 Pharmacodynamics

-A non-essential amino acid and a precursor of arginine.
-Citrulline supplements have been claimed to promote energy levels, stimulate the immune system and help detoxify ammonia (a cell toxin).
-L-citrulline is made from L-ornithine and carbamoyl phosphate in one of the central reactions in the urea cycle.
-It is also produced from L-arginine as a by-product of the reaction catalyzed by the enzyme NO synthase.
-L-citrulline, while being an amino acid, is not involved in protein synthesis and is not one of the amino acids coded for by DNA.
-Although citrulline cannot be incorporated in proteins during protein synthesis, several proteins are known to contain citrulline as an amino acid.
-These citrulline residues are generated by a family of enzymes called peptidylarginine deiminases (PADs), which convert the amino acid arginine into citrulline.
-Proteins that contain citrulline residues include myelin basic protein (MBP), fillagrin and several histone proteins.
+Citrulline is a non-essential amino acid and a precursor to arginine.
+It is claimed that citrulline supplementation can increase energy levels, stimulate the immune system, and help clear ammonia (a cytotoxin).
+L-Citrine is produced from L-ornithine and carbamoyl phosphate in one of the core reactions of the urea cycle.
+It is also a byproduct of the reaction produced from L-arginine in a NO synthase-catalyzed reaction.
+Although L-citrulline is an amino acid, it is not involved in protein synthesis and is not one of the amino acids encoded by DNA.
+While citrulline cannot be integrated into proteins during protein synthesis, some proteins are known to contain citrulline as an amino acid.
+These citrulline residues are produced by a class of enzymes called peptidyl arginine deiminases (PADs), which convert the amino acid arginine to citrulline.
+Proteins containing citrulline residues include myelin basic protein (MBP), filaggrin, and several histones.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.